BlackBerry Showcases BlackBerry IVY on Three Commercially-Available Automotive Platforms at CES 2023 - General Availability Announced for May 2023

-Jointly developed intelligent vehicle data platform pre-integrated on global automotive suppliers' next generation digital cockpits and on AWS for rapid development of third-party applications to help create enhanced services and experiences
+Jointly developed intelligent vehicle data platform pre-integrated on Bosch and PATEO's next generation digital cockpits and on AWS for rapid development of third-party applications to help create enhanced services and experiences

 The three implementations will be demonstrated at the BlackBerry (LVCC West, #4025) and Amazon (LVCC West, #4001) booths at the 2023 Consumer Electronics Show (CES), marking the first time that BlackBerry IVY has been shown publicly in a vehicle.
 The BlackBerry IVY solution will be generally available in May 2023, the culmination of two years of comprehensive development efforts and numerous iterations pressure tested with pilot partners and customers.